 The Longer List of C Level Titles

 Editor’s Note: There are so many more chief officer titles than the 20 I have above.
 So, I’m going to start to keep a longer list of titles below in alphabetical order (for quick reference).
 I wonder how big this list will get!

 - Chief Academic Officer — head of operations in an academic facility

 - Chief Accounting Officer – head of accounting

-- Chief Actuary — head of business strategy and actuarial advisor
+- Chief Actuary — head of actuary team (typically in the insurance field)

 - Chief Administrative Officer (CAO) — head of daily operations; sometimes called COO